 Trunk stabilization exercises target your spine, hip, and pelvic muscles.¬† To reduce your risk of re-injury, it is important to strengthen your hamstrings and all surrounding muscles.
 Keep in mind, your hamstring muscle group originates from your pelvis.
-The position of your pelvis during running can influence the length and activity of your hamstring muscles.
-Increasing the strength of your injured hamstring itself builds resilience and promotes a safe return to sport.
+The position of your pelvis during running influences the length and activity of your hamstring muscles.
+Increasing the strength of your injured hamstring builds resilience and promotes a safe return to sport.

 Active Hamstring Stretch

 Lie on your back holding your thigh.
 Your opposite leg remains straight.
 With your upper thigh in a vertical position, slowly extend your knee.¬† At the point where a mild stretch is felt pause and hold.
 The stretch should not be painful.
 Gentle stretching of your hamstring is helpful for recovery.
 Aggressive stretching of your hamstring will delay your recovery.

 Cook Hip Lift

 Begin lying on your back with your hips bent and feet lined up with your shoulders.¬†¬† Pull your knee of the uninjured leg up to your chest.
 It is helpful to place a small towel roll or ball in the crease of your hip.
 Lift your toes off the floor and perform a bridge from your other leg.
 Be sure to achieve the bridge position by extending through your hips, not your low back.

 This exercise resembles a simulated dive.
 Stand on your injured leg with your knee slightly bent.
 Bend forward at the hip and simultaneously stretch your arms forward.
 Your back should remain flat.¬† Your opposite knee remains bent as your hip extends.

 Begin in a standing position with one hand holding on to a support.
 Your legs are slightly split.
 All your body weight is on the heel of your injured (front) leg with your knee slightly bent.
 The motion is started by gliding backward on your other leg (wearing only a sock).¬† As always, stop just before pain is felt.
 The movement back to the starting position is performed with the help of your arms, not using your injured leg.

 Your rehabilitation after a hamstring injury should begin as soon as possible.
-Initiate pain-free agility and trunk stabilization exercises immediately.¬† Also perform lengthening exercise soon after your injury, but be gentle.¬† It is best to perform these under the supervised of a licensed physical therapist.
-The progression of an athlete‚Äôs rehabilitation program is based on specific criteria.
+Initiate pain-free agility and trunk stabilization exercises immediately.¬† Also, perform lengthening exercises soon after your injury, but be gentle.¬† It is best to perform these under the supervision of a licensed physical therapist.¬† ¬†As always, the progression of any athlete‚Äôs rehabilitation program is based on specific criteria.